Medicare during pregnancy

 What if I am not eligible for Medicare?

-If you are not eligible for Medicare, it’s important to take out private health insurance before becoming pregnant.
-If you do not take private insurance in time you may need to pay the full costs associated with your care.
+If you are planning a pregnancy, it’s good idea to look into your options early.
+Many private health insurance funds have a waiting period of 12 months before they will cover you for maternity care.
+If you do not take out private insurance in time, you may need to pay the full costs associated with your care.

 Speak to a maternal child health nurse